tr00/tr00.github.io/_posts/2022-12-06-implementing-a-judy-array-2.md

 Thats only 4 relevant bits out of the 8 we gave it, so why don't we use the resources we got?

-Instead of constant-folding half the mask computation into our struct we can store the entire mask inside of those 8 bits and only store the size indirectly.
+Instead of constant-folding half the mask computation into our struct we can store the entire mask inside of those 8 bits and thus store the size only implicitly.

-When inserting we find the first 0 in the mask and insert our key there.
+- `insert`: we find the first 0 bit in the mask and insert our key there
-When removing we just pop the associated bit.
+- `remove`: we just pop the associated bit
-And lookup doesn't require any instructions to compute the mask.
+- `lookup`: we don't require any instructions to compute the mask.

 A win-win-win situation.

 ## conclusion